qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Git.
 Compute diff based on file snapshots.
 The diff can then be manipulated (e.g. merging, rebasing, cherry-pick).
 - React.
 Compute diff from virtual data structure and apply to actual DOM.
 Sync change from virtual data structure to actual DOM.
 - Kubernetes.
-You specify what nodes/services it has.
-Kubernetes found the diff between reality and configuration, then do actions (e.g. launch new service, close service) to cover the diff.
+You configure what pods/volumes/... should exist.
+Kubernetes observes the diff between reality and configuration, then do actions (e.g. launch new pod, destroy pod) to cover the diff.

+Related: avoiding system calls and replacing calls with data can improve performance:

+- io_uring: after initial setup, IO operations no longer involve system call.
+Just writing to memory can dispatch IO tasks.
+- Graphics API: Old OpenGL use system calls to change state and dispatch draw call.
+New Graphics APIs like Vulkan, Metal and WebGPU all use command buffer.
+Operations are turned to data in command buffer.

 Bitemporal modelling: Store two pieces of records.
 One records the data and time updated to database.
 Another records the data and time that reflect the reality.
 (Sometimes the reality changes but database doesn't edit immediately.
 Sometimes database contains wrong informaiton that's corrected later.)